Ultimate Book of Spells: United Kingdom

 In the United Kingdom, Universal Pictures Video released two VHS volumes.
 The first - "Three is a Charm", was released in 2002, and the second: "Solo Sorceress" was released on 21 April 2003.
 A double-pack containing both tapes was also released.

 "Three is a Charm" was later released on DVD by Universal on 10 May 2004.

 United States

 A VHS tape containing two episodes titled "The Mystic Gem" was released at an unknown date.

 Budget distributor Digiview Entertainment released three DVDs each containing four episodes in 2007, titled "Three's a Charm", "Fire with Fire" and "Out of Shape".

 Mill Creek Entertainment released a two-disc boxset containing all 26 episodes on 5 January 2010.

 Cancelled Video Game

-On 7 October 2001, TDK Mediactive announced they would produce a video game based on the series in 2002, although nothing was confirmed afterwards.
+On 7 October 2001, TDK Mediactive announced they would produce a platformer video game based on the series in 2002, however it was quietly cancelled.